TheRoddyWMS/Roddy/README.md

     executionServiceClass, executionServiceAuth, executionServiceHost, executionServiceUser Those parameters all override the settings in the application properties file

+- (WIP) Integrate slurm as a cluster backend

 == Changelist

-- (WIP) Integrate slurm as a cluster backend
+- (TEST) Implement the "printpluginreadme" command to show the readme of a workflow.
+         Also put in the "printanalysisxml" to show the analysis xml.

-- (WIP) Allow selection of nodes via command line for PBS and SLURM.
+- (TEST) Allow selection of nodes via command line for PBS and SLURM.
 SGE is currently not supported.
   The configuration value to set is "enforceSubmissionToNodes:<nodeid>;<nodeid>" followed by a semicolon separated list of nodes.

 - (TEST) Change output of job ids to use println.